Bioenergy: Input materials

+Changes in consumption of bioenergy by type, 2010–2023.

 Wood and wood residues is the largest biomass energy source today.
 Wood can be used as a fuel directly or processed into pellet fuel or other forms of fuels.
 Other plants can also be used as fuel, for instance maize, switchgrass, miscanthus and bamboo.
 The main waste feedstocks are wood waste, agricultural waste, municipal solid waste, and manufacturing waste.
 Upgrading raw biomass to higher grade fuels can be achieved by different methods, broadly classified as thermal, chemical, or biochemical:

 Thermal conversion processes use heat as the dominant mechanism to upgrade biomass into a better and more practical fuel.
 The basic alternatives are torrefaction, pyrolysis, and gasification, these are separated mainly by the extent to which the chemical reactions involved are allowed to proceed (mainly controlled by the availability of oxygen and conversion temperature).

 Many chemical conversions are based on established coal-based processes, such as the Fischer-Tropsch synthesis.
 Like coal, biomass can be converted into multiple commodity chemicals.

 Biochemical processes have developed in nature to break down the molecules of which biomass is composed, and many of these can be harnessed.
 In most cases, microorganisms are used to perform the conversion.
 The processes are called anaerobic digestion, fermentation, and composting.